-But for the last four years, enthusiast Thomas Vergouwen beats the bigwigs to the draw, making an annual job of accurately mapping out the complete parcours from painstaking research.
+In 2012, CW talked to enthusiast Thomas Vergouwen about beating the bigwigs to the draw, making an annual job of accurately mapping out the complete Tour de France route from painstaking research.

 A Dutch ex-pat living in Paris, Vergouwen plays part-detective, part-insider and part-journalist to tie together all the loose threads.